CactiChameleon9/Pokemon-Showdown-Drafts/README.md

 # Pokemon Showdown Drafts

-A Gnome styled godot app in which to players (on the same network) can select a pokemon team using a draft system.
+A Gnome/Gtk styled Godot app for [Pokemon Showdown](pokemonshowdown.com)!
+Grab a friend, connect up on a LAN (or do offline mode) and have a Draft-like 1v1 Pokemon Battle competition!

 ![image](https://user-images.githubusercontent.com/51231053/169382437-e28c3bb1-44a9-493d-8457-dcc7bd724768.png)